 In the 20th century, many Champagne estates uprooted their Pinot blanc in favor of the more fashionable Chardonnay and Pinot noir.
 However, the Gerbais’ value Pinot blanc ability to handle humidity and frost which can often hit their estate in Celles-sur-Ource.

 After Aurélien’s grandmother became sick from pesticide residue on the vines after working in the vineyard, the estate converted to organic viticulture in the 1990s.

 The L’Originale is 100% Pinot blanc sourced from old vine plantings.
 It spends 36 months aging on the lees prior to being disgorged with a dosage of 3 g/l.
 Around 3000 bottles are made every year.

-High intensity nose with huge apple notes that are a mix of both fresh cut apples and grilled apple slices–like something topping a wood-fired white pizza.
+High intensity nose.
+The huge apple notes are a mix of both fresh cut apples and grilled apple slices–like something topping a wood-fired white pizza.
 Some spiced pear as well.

-On the palate the apple notes continue and are met with creaminess and weight.
+On the palate the apple notes carry through.
+The notes are amplified with a sense creaminess and weight in the mouthfeel.
 The subtle smokiness from the nose exhibited by the grilled slices linger and compliments the toasty-leesy flavors of the Champagne.
 The finish is long with a salty minerality.

 There is a tremendous amount of complexity and character in this Champagne.
 It is well worth its $70-80 price tag and outshines many wines in the $100+ range.